fn-hide/IASSEdge/backend/README.md

 ### Refactors

+- [x] 🗃️ Remove the hashed_password column in the site table
 - [x] 🗃️ Rename column title to name in an item table
 - [x] 🎨 Separate schemas, interfaces, repositories, and services
   - [ ] 🎨 Create exceptions module then separate with services